Moonchichiii/woodhouse_private_eatery/README.md

 ## Project Goals

-This restaurant site is designed for efficiency, enabling users to register username and password.
+This restaurant project is designed to for enabling users to simply register a username and choose a password.
 Once registered, they can book, edit, or delete their reservations.

-Additionally incorporated a functionality for staff, to have the capability to create reservations for guests and also manage them by editing or deleting them
+Additionally, I incorporated a functionality for staff to allow them to create reservations for guests, edit or delete them

-if needed.
-Handle a menu change to site on the same page, and login at the same login as guests,will be redirected to management page instead, when logged in as staff.
+, handle a menu change on the same page, login using the same login as the guests, redirecting to the management page, loggin them as staff directly.

-In terms of design, a minimalist website that's simple to navigate, and use of contrast in mind, also responsive so easily accessible across various devices.
+In terms of design, it is a minimalist website that is simple to navigate, with use of contrast in mind, and responsive so easily accessible across various devices.

 ---